 Through completion of a reflective journal during the module students will develop critical reflective practitioner skills to inform peer and colleague discussion within a learning community and challenge practice.

 Key methodologies and a range of data collection tools are examined including qualitative, quantitative and mixed method approaches to research design.
-The necessary skills, knowledge and understanding for professionals to confidently and automously understand new knowledge production at the workplace will be emphasised.
+The necessary skills, knowledge and understanding for professionals to confidently and autonomously understand new knowledge production at the workplace will be emphasised.

 An introduction to the process of designing a research proposal will highlight the value of systematic enquiry in specific practice settings.
 Identifying and signifying design features such as the questions, rationale, literature to be reviewed, methods of enquiry and data analysis tools will be the focus of this module.

 A research dissertation on a well-defined issue of professional practice will be undertaken to provide direct experience of 'real world' choices and decisions as a researching professional.
 By 'doing' research, the relationship between policy, professionalism and practice will be engaged.
 Issues regarding communicating and disseminating the outcomes of the research dissertation will be considered within the context of ethical practice.

 Candidates are normally required to have an honours degree and/or further qualifications relating to working with children, young people and families in a professional or interprofessional setting.
 Candidates will be able to demonstrate a commitment to professional learning in the fields of children's care or education.
 Candidates without these requirements may be invited to submit a portfolio for RPL assessment in order to demonstrate possible eligibility for entry.

 If your first language is not English, you will need to demonstrate a good standard of written and spoken English and have an Academic IELTS score of 6.5 overall, with no element below 6.0.

-Please note: if you require a Tier 1-5 visa to reside in the UK (this includes a Tier 4 student visa), you will not be able to enrol on a part-time programme at the University.
+Please note: if you require a Student Route visa to reside in the UK you will not be able to enrol on a part-time programme at the University.